ipyxhyp/parcel-app/README.md

 <BR/>
 Once per minute user gets info of parcels weights grouped by postal codes. <BR/>
 Validation info corrects the user in case of wrong input format.
+To stop the applciation run is enough to type "quit" without quotes and press enter.